 - SEVIS Fee Receipt – For information and instructions Click Here

-- Photocopy of your Form I-94, Record of Arrival/Departure
+- Copy of your Form I-94, Record of Arrival/Departure

-- Photocopy of your passport biographic pages (showing name, citizenship, date of passport expiration, etc.)
+- Copy of your passport biographic pages (showing name, citizenship, date of passport expiration, etc.)

 - Evidence of financial resources - bank statements, affidavits of support, scholarship/assistantship award letters, or a combination of these documents